-- 2.1. student performs the Forward Serpentine exercise. - 2.2. student performs the Reverse Serpentine exercise. - 2.3. student perform the Straight-line Backing exercise. - 2.4. student performs the Evasive Maneuver exercise. - 2.5. student performs the Braking exercise. - 2.6. student performs the Parking Maneuver exercise. - 2.7. student performs the Y-Turn Maneuver exercise. - 2.8. student performs the Cornering Maneuver exercise. - 2.9. student maintains the required speed throughout the driving course. - 2.10. student uses the correct hand position designated for each exercise. - 2.11. student has controlled acceleration and deceleration throughout the driving course. - 2.12. student uses the brakes efficiently and effectively throughout the driving course. - 2.13. student does not hit any cones on the driving course.
+- 2.1. you perform the Forward Serpentine exercise. - 2.2. you perform the Reverse Serpentine exercise. - 2.3. you perform the Straight-line Backing exercise. - 2.4. you perform the Evasive Maneuver exercise. - 2.5. you perform the Braking exercise. - 2.6. you perform the Parking Maneuver exercise. - 2.7. you perform the Y-Turn Maneuver exercise. - 2.8. you perform the Cornering Maneuver exercise. - 2.9. you maintain the required speed throughout the driving course. - 2.10. you use the correct hand position designated for each exercise. - 2.11. you control acceleration and deceleration throughout the driving course. - 2.12. you brake efficiently and effectively throughout the driving course. - 2.13. you do not hit any cones on the driving course.

 - 2.a.
 II.F.2.1.
 Identify driving strategies used in basic patrolling. - 2.b.
 II.F.2.2.
 Identify techniques for steering, backing, cornering and braking. - 2.c.
 II.F.2.3.
-Identify the role that multi-tasking, weather, road conditions, night driving and fatigue play in normal patrol driving. - 2.d.
+Identify the role that multi-tasking, weather, road conditions, night driving and fatigue play in

+- normal patrol driving. - 2.d.
 II.F.2.4.
 Identify methods to maintain control of the vehicle in situations of rapid air loss in a tire (tire blow-out) and running off road recovery. - 2.e.
 II.F.2.5.
 Demonstrate driving techniques in simulated conditions.